CLICK THE QUESTIONS TO VIEW ANSWERS:

 - Will there be chip timing?

 Yes!
-Your timing device will be attached to the back of your bib.
+Your timing device will be attached to the back of your bib, unless you are running the 4-Person Relay.
+Relay runners must exchange an ankle timing device to be picked up at the expo.

-- Will there be aid stations on the course?
+- Will there be aid stations and nutrition on the course?

 - Will there be portable potties on the course?

 Yes.
 Portable Toilets will be at the start and at convenient places along the course, including relay exchanges.
-There are also bathrooms at some City parks.
+There are also bathrooms at some City parks, such as Lake Fayetteville, and JB Hunt Park.

-- Will Headphones or ear buds be allowed on the course?
+- Will Headphones/ear buds dogs or strollers be allowed on the course?

-Using headphones is strongly discouraged!
+Using headphones, or double earbuds is discouraged!
 If a runner chooses to use them, please use only one side so you will be aware of traffic.
-The course is on City Streets.
-Use of headphones is at the runner’s own risk!
-Absolutely No baby strollers or dogs are allowed on the course!
+The course is closed but is on City Streets.
+Absolutely No baby strollers or dogs are allowed on the marathon, relay or half marathon courses!
+5K- strollers permitted as long as you start at the back of the pack.
+NO DOGS ALLOWED anywhere on the course!

 - Will there be course photos?